fbacchella/ovirtcmd/README.md

     keytab=
     principal=

-It allows OvCmd to load a kerberos identity from a custom keytab, using a custom principal.
+It allows oVirtCmd to load a kerberos identity from a keytab, using a custom principal.
 The ccache define where tickets will be stored and can use alternative credential cache, for more information see [MIT's ccache types](http://web.mit.edu/Kerberos/krb5-latest/doc/basic/ccache_def.html#ccache-types).

-It uses [Python's GSSAPI](https://pypi.python.org/pypi/gssapi) but it's imported only if need, so installation is not mandatory.
+It uses [Python's GSSAPI](https://pypi.python.org/pypi/gssapi) but it's imported only if needed, so installation is not mandatory.

 List of Nouns